Falangism in Latin America: Chile

 In 1935, a group of younger social Christians split from the Conservative Party to form the Falange Nacional.
 Despite its name, this group was largely made up of progressive and reformist Catholics and bore little resemblance to Spanish Falangism.
 In its early years, it imitated elements of fascist movements with some of its members wearing uniforms and undergoing paramilitary training.
 With its progressive economic program (creating an alternative to capitalism, "redeeming" the proletariat), it was in open conflict with the Catholic high clergy who accused it of disrespecting the Church's leadership and siding with communists.
 Despite its aim to be a centrist alternative to the left and the right and relatively great public attention, it never received more than 4 percent of the votes.
 Later, it supported the leftist administration of Juan Antonio Ríos (1942–1946) and in 1957 was one of the founding groups of the Christian Democrat Party of Chile.
 One of its former members, Eduardo Frei Montalva, became President of Chile in 1964.
 Other notable members include Radomiro Tomic and Bernardo Leighton.

-A more avowedly Falangist group, Movimiento Revolucionario Nacional Sindicalista (Revolutionary National Syndicalist Movement), would appear in 1952, although it did not achieve the influence of the Falange Nacional.
+A more avowedly Falangist group, Movimiento Revolucionario Nacional Sindicalista (Revolutionary National Syndicalist Movement, MRNS), would appear in 1952, although it did not achieve the influence of the Falange Nacional.
+The group became more prominent during the 1970s in the development of Chilean nationalist thought through the publication of Forja.
+The movement supported the military dictatorship of Augusto Pinochet and was part of the National Secretariat of Trade Unions, an organization created by the regime of Augusto Pinochet and whose leadership was assumed by the MRNS and members of the recently self-dissolved Fatherland and Liberty Party.
+The movement eventually dissolved sometime in the 1980s.

 The name has proven durable however as it still organised into the 21st century, albeit on a very minor level.
 They also organise a youth movement, Guardia Revolucionaria Nacionalsindicalista.